DarynaBb/Libft/README.md

 If needle is not found within the first len characters, it returns NULL.
 If needle is an empty string (""), strnstr returns a pointer to the beginning of haystack, as any string contains an empty substring at its start.

+**memset**

+The `memset` function in C is used to set a block of memory to a specific value.
+It’s commonly used to initialize or reset memory to a particular byte value.
+`ptr`: A pointer to the memory block that you want to set.
+`value`: The value to set each byte of memory to.
+This is typically provided as an int, but it's cast to an unsigned char, so only the lowest 8 bits are used.
+`num`: The number of bytes to set in the memory block.